History of wine: Vine domestication

+The earliest act of cultivation appears to have been the favoring of hermaphroditic members of the Vitis vinifera species over the barren male vines and the female vines, which were dependent on a nearby male for pollination.
+With the ability to pollinate itself, over time the hermaphroditic vines were able to sire offspring that were consistently hermaphroditic.

 Wine fermentation

 The earliest archaeological evidence of wine fermentation found has been at sites in Georgia (c.
 6000 BC), Hajj Firuz, West Azerbaijan province of Iran (c.
 5000 BC), Greece (c.
 4500 BC), and Sicily (c.
 4000 BC).
 The earliest evidence of steady production of wine has been found in Armenia (c.
-4100 BC) while the earliest evidence of a grape and rice mixed based fermented drink was found in ancient China (c.
-7000 BC),.
-The Iranian jars contained a form of retsina, using turpentine pine resin to more effectively seal and preserve the wine and is the earliest firm evidence of wine production to date.
+4100 BC) while the earliest evidence of a grape and rice mixed-based fermented drink was found in ancient China (c.
+7000 BC).
+The Iranian jars, which contained a form of retsina, using turpentine pine resin to more effectively seal and preserve the wine, are the earliest firm evidence of wine production to date.
 Production spread to other sites in Greater Iran and Greek Macedonia by c.
 4500 BC.
 The Greek site is notable for the recovery at the site of the remnants of crushed grapes.

 The oldest-known winery was discovered in the "Areni-1" cave in Vayots Dzor, Armenia.
 Dated to c.
 4100 BC, the site contained a wine press, fermentation vats, jars, and cups.
 Archaeologists also found V. vinifera seeds and vines.
 Commenting on the importance of the find, McGovern said, "The fact that winemaking was already so well developed in 4000 BC suggests that the technology probably goes back much earlier."

 The seeds were from Vitis vinifera, a grape still used to make wine.
 The cave remains date to about 4000 BC.
-This is 900 years before the earliest comparable wine remains, found in Egyptian tombs.
+This is nine hundred years before the earliest comparable wine remains, found in Egyptian tombs.

-The fame of Persian wine has been well known in ancient times.
-The carvings on the Audience Hall, known as Apadana Palace, in Persepolis, demonstrate soldiers of subjected nations by the Persian Empire bringing gifts to the Persian king.

 Domesticated grapes were abundant in the Near East from the beginning of the early Bronze Age, starting in 3200 BC.
-There is also increasingly abundant evidence for winemaking in Sumer and Egypt in the 3rd millennium BC.
+There is increasingly abundant evidence for winemaking in Sumer and Egypt in the 3rd millennium BC.